Saturday, August 5

 In our busy lives we don’t make time to be quiet and actually breathe with nature rather than struggling and resisting it.
 We all felt a harmonious connection that quieted our minds to blend in with Mother Earth.
 It was a pleasantly surprising experience for me and very therapeutic.
 Jen, Andrea and Tina blended harmoniously with each other – that made a positive impact on our wellness adventure.
 Very much looking forward to more Wellness in the Woods!! ~ Lisa F.

-- A flexible sliding scale is provided for you to choose an amount that reflects the retreat experience along with your means.
+- A flexible sliding scale range is provided for you to choose an amount that reflects the full retreat experience alongside your means.

 - Contact Andrea for alternative payment options.